sryu1/jsbgym/README.md

 ### 2D

-A basic plot of agent actions and current state information can be using `human` render mode by calling `env.render(mode='human')`.
+A basic plot of agent actions and current state information can be using `human` render mode by calling `env.render()`.

 ### 3D